artisan-dheeraj/Laravel-5.5-vuejs-laravel-mixer/readme.md

 ## Install npm
 Note : All commands should be run with sudo not with root user.

-Command : npm install && npm install vue-router
+## npm install && npm install vue-router
 Next thing we do is compile the basic Vue.js file.
 To do so, we need to run following command :

-npm run watch
+## npm run watch

 npm run watch will also launch a “watcher” which will compile files as we change them.

-If you will get error :- Error: Cannot find module 'node-sass' run following command :npm install node-sass or npm install --unsafe-perm node-sass
+If you will get error :- Error: Cannot find module 'node-sass' run following command :
+## npm install node-sass or npm install --unsafe-perm node-sass